Vipassana is an ancient Indian technique of meditation that has made quite a comeback, gaining global popularity in recent years.

 Despite this, most participants find that the stringent requirements for silence and solitude are not as challenging as they appear from the outside.
 However, a little planning and preparation is highly recommended for first-timers, as I discovered myself.

-The following suggestions will go a long way in preparing you physically and mentally before you begin your 10-day silent vipassana retreat.
+The following vipassana tips will go a long way in preparing you physically and mentally before you begin your 10-day silent retreat.

 1. Prepare to sit for long hours